Real people. Real places. Real stories.

 Story Guidelines:

 Attention storytellers: we just want good stories!
-There are no restrictions on genre: fantasy, sci fi, memoir, fiction/nonfiction, etc - we don't care as long as it's written and told with quality and care.
-The story itself cannot exceed 4,500 words.
+There are no restrictions on genre: fantasy, sci-fi, memoir, fiction/nonfiction, etc - we don't care as long as it's written and told with quality and care.
+The story itself cannot exceed 4,000 words (exept for paying MEMBERS, who get a bonus 1,000 words added!).
 There are no restrictions on age or location of participant, and no need to ask us for permission to participate in the contest - just follow the guidelines below.
-Previous winners ARE allowed to submit, but only through our Member Portal.

 What do I win?

 Don't forget about the honorable mentions!
 That's right, you honorable little losers, you.
 Is that harsh?
 It's supposed to be a compliment.
 Anyway, we do NOT notify honorable mentions ahead of time, because we're lazy busy, so very, very lazy busy.
 Rather, we announce them in the monthly issue along with the winning story, which you need to sign up for in order to be eligible to enter.
 If your name appears on this list of honorables, you'll be prompted to contact us and we'll send you a fancy-schmancy certificate for proof that you, indeed, almost won a writing contest.
 But not quite.
-Plus, if there is a strong showing, some honorable mentions may be considered for publication in our monthly magazine or podcast.
+Plus, if there is a strong showing, some of the finalists may be considered for publication in our monthly magazine.

 When can I submit?